logo

 If you’re leading from survival mode – even part of the time – you are not leading.
 You are reacting.
 And there’s a profound difference between the two.

 This post is about that difference.
-It’s also about why the shift from reactive to creative leadership is not a personality upgrade or a soft-skills course.
-It’s a fundamental rewiring of how you orient yourself as a leader — and it changes everything downstream.
+Moreover, it’s about why the shift from reactive to creative leadership is not a personality upgrade or a soft-skills course.
+It’s a fundamental rewiring of how you orient yourself as a leader – and it changes everything downstream.

-The 3 Vital Questions® framework, developed by David Womeldorff and Donna Zajonc at the Center for The Empowerment Dynamic, identifies two distinct orientations that leaders operate from at any given moment.
-They call these the Dreaded Drama Triangle (DDT) — reactive mode — and The Empowerment Dynamic (TED*)™ — creative mode.
+The 3 Vital Questions® framework, developed by David Emerald and Donna Zajonc at the Center for The Empowerment Dynamic, identifies two distinct orientations that leaders operate from at any given moment.
+They call these the Dreaded Drama Triangle (DDT) – reactive mode, and The Empowerment Dynamic (TED*)™ – creative mode.

 These aren’t personality types.
 They’re states.
 And every leader moves between them, often multiple times in a single day.